s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 `arr (uncurry zip)`.
 We then feed this into our parallel Arrow `arr [(i, fut r)] [(o, fut r)]` obtained by transforming our input Arrow `f :: arr (i, r) (o, r)` into `arr (i, fut r) (o, fut r)` before `repeat`ing and lifting it with `loopParEvalN`.
-Finally we unzip the output list `[(o, fut r)]` into `([o], [fut r])`.
+Finally, we unzip the output list `[(o, fut r)]` into `([o], [fut r])`.

 Plugging this Arrow `arr ([i], [fut r]) ([o], fut r)` into the definition of